rioualen/gene-regulation/doc/dependencies.rst

     install.packages("bPeaks")
     library(bPeaks)

-SPP R package
+SPP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The installation of this peak-caller is optional, as it is not currently published and maintained properly.

 It is therefore not used in our demo workflows.

-- In R
+- Method 1: R

 ::